X-Junior/X-Junior.github.io/_posts/2022-06-24-Snakekeylogger.md

 ### Load DLL at runtime

-For the last stage of unpacking the malware  uses a local callback function defined by ResolveEventHandler that is registered to AppDomain.CurrentDomain.ResourceResolve, which is then called when it fails to load a resource by name.
-In addition, it has another local callback function registered to AppDomain.AssemblyResolve, which is called when it fails to load an assembly by name. when it fails loading resource by name , `XYtPy3Anye` method is called.
+For the last stage of unpacking the malware  uses a local callback function  `XYtPy3Anye` that is registered to AppDomain.CurrentDomain.ResourceResolve, which is then called when it fails to load a resource by name.

 [![37.PNG](/assets/Malware-Analysis/SnakeKeylogger/37.PNG)](/assets/Malware-Analysis/SnakeKeylogger/37.PNG)